danielmiessler/fabric/patterns/create_pattern/system.md

 </TEMPLATE>

+# TASK

-Now apply this template to the following piece of text while only replacing text between square brackets.
+Now apply this template to the following text while only replacing text between square brackets in the template.

-INPUT:
+Make sure to not skip any part of the following text.
+Don't output template tag.

+TEXT: